Located in Schermer Meeting Hall at Anderson Ranch Arts Center.

 Ms. DeWoody is Chairman of the Arts and Culture Committee of the Association for a Better New York (ABNY), is on the Council of Conservators of the New York Public Library, National Leadership Council at United States Artists, and the Library Association of MOMA.

 Maynard Monrow was born in Hollywood California and currently lives in New York.
-Having graduated from the California Institute of the Arts in 2001 with a Bachelor of Fine Arts, his artistic practice continues through conceptual text-based reinventions of the still life convention in classical art through the form of readymade café boards.
+Having graduated from the California Institute of the Arts in 2001.
+His artistic practice continues through conceptual text-based reinventions of the still life convention in classical art through the form of readymade café boards, bronze, neon and soon to be marble.
 Monrow has also staged international performances in Rome, Italy, and participated in numerous projects including Ruffian’s Spring 2016 Ready-to-Wear Collection and LAX Art’s L.A.P.D.
 Billboard Project.